tardate/LittleArduinoProjects/Electronics101/TriacDimmer/README.md

 # #205 TriacDimmer

-Investigate the operation of triacs and build the basic dimmaer circuit.
+Investigate the operation of triacs and build the basic dimmer circuit.

 ![TriacDimmer_demo](./assets/TriacDimmer_demo.jpg?raw=true)